ava-labs/avalanche-docs/docs/apis/avalanchego/apis/c-chain.md

 }) -> {txID: string}
 ```

-**Request**
+**Request:**

 - `to` is the address the asset is sent to.
-This must be the same as the `to` argument in the corresponding call to the X-Chain's or P-Chain's `export`.
+This must be the same as the `to` argument in the
+  corresponding call to the X-Chain's or P-Chain's `export`.
 - `sourceChain` is the ID or alias of the chain the asset is being imported from.
-To import funds from the X-Chain, use `"X"`; for the P-Chain, use `"P"`.
+To import funds
+  from the X-Chain, use `"X"`; for the P-Chain, use `"P"`.
 - `baseFee` is the base fee that should be used when creating the transaction.
-If omitted, a suggested fee will be used.
+If omitted, a
+  suggested fee will be used.
 - `username` is the user that controls the address that transaction will be sent from.
 - `password` is `username`‘s password.

-**Response**
+**Response:**

 - `txID` is the ID of the completed ImportTx.

-#### Example Call
+**Example Call:**

 ```sh
 curl -X POST --data '{